CloudReactor/cloudreactor-procwrapper/README.md

                             the default).
 Sending to the process group allows all child processes to receive the signals, even if the wrapped process does not forward signals.
-However, if your wrapped process manually handles and forward signals to its child processes,
+However, if your wrapped process manually handles and forwards signals to its child processes, you probably want to send signals to only your wrapped process.
       -t PROCESS_TIMEOUT, --process-timeout PROCESS_TIMEOUT
                             Timeout for process completion, in seconds. -1 means no timeout, which is the default.